 Written by J.D.
 Harrington

-For more information about NASA’s aeronautics research, visit:
+For more information about NASA’s electric propulsion research, go to: